hashicorp/terraform-cdk/website/docs/cdktf/concepts/variables-and-outputs.html.md

 ### When to Use Local Values

 Use local values when you need use [Terraform functions](/docs/cdktf/concepts/functions.html) to transform data that is only available when Terraform applies a configuration.
-For example, instance IDs tha cloud providers assign upon creation.
+For example, instance IDs that cloud providers assign upon creation.

 When values are available before [synthesizing your code](/docs/cdktf/cli-reference/commands.html#synth), we recommend using native programming language features to modify values instead.